gradle/gradle/design-docs/managed-component-model.md

 - The project level sources collection is a collection of language source sets owned by various components.
 - The project level task collection is a collection of tasks owned by various binaries, source sets, and other buildable things.

-At the completion of this milestone, it should be possible to see the above relationships represented in the `model` report.
+At the completion of this feature, it should be possible to see the above relationships represented in the `model` report.

-It is a non-goal of this milestone to allow rules to be written to select these objects using their 'non-ownership' paths.
+It is a non-goal of this feature to allow rules to be written to select these objects using their 'non-ownership' paths.

 ## Implementation